 1928 Graham Brothers

-This truck is currently undergoing a possible restoration since 2015
+This truck is currently undergoing restoration since 2015

 The year was 1928, the Great Depression had just begun its death grip on the industrialized world.
 Duncan in general was about to realize that being financially sound was irrelevant by October 1928.